genevol-usp/hlaexpression/simulation/report.md

 | HLA-DQB1   |            0.12|           3.74|        0.02|       7.58|
 | HLA-DRB1   |            0.94|          19.94|        0.45|      21.28|

-The plot belows shows where the reads simulated from a HLA gene (x-axis) are mapped in alignments to a different reference (`n` in the entire dataset).
+The plot below shows where the reads simulated from a HLA gene (x-axis) are mapped when they aligned to a different reference (`n` in the entire dataset).

-**This is just an initial exploration**

-**The plot is hard to interpret, both because of the y unit and amount of colors**
+*This is just an initial exploration.
+The plot is hard to interpret, both because of the y unit and amount of colors*

 ![](./plots/diff_refs_alignments.png)